 At Eastnor we are always thinking of new ways to inspire children and to enrich their learning.

-This academic year we will be entering a school garden into the RHS Malvern Spring Garden Show.
+Later in the year we will be entering a school garden into the RHS Malvern Spring Garden Show.
 This is an ambitious, and truly inspiring project which involves far more than gardening!
 It links to every area of the national, and school, curriculums.
-The children have developed plans and designs; they have given presentations to local businesses and will be filming and singing too.
-We can’t wait to showcase photos of the final garden in May 2020!
+The children will be developing plans and designs; they will give presentations to local businesses and will be filming and singing too.
+We can’t wait to share our journey and to showcase photos of the final garden.

 School has also created some wonderful partnerships with Chloe Garner, director of the Ledbury Poetry Festival, Rachel Lambert, Heritage and Volunteer Co-ordinator at the Masters House Ledbury, David Maddison, Head Gardener at Hellen’s House in Much Marcle, and the Education team at the Courtyard Theatre in Hereford.